plantnet/malpolon/examples/ecologists/sentinel-2a-rgbnir_bioclim/README.md

   - **units** _(str)_: unit system of the queries performed on the dataset.
 This value should be equal to the units of your observations, which can be different from you dataset's unit system.
 Takes any value in [`'crs'`, `'pixel'`, `'m'`, `'meter'`, `'metre'`] as input.
   - **crs** _(int)_: coordinate reference system of the queries performed on the dataset.
 This value should be equal to the CRS of your observations, which can be different from your dataset's CRS.
   - **dataset_kwargs**\
     Parameters forwarded to the dataset constructor.
 You may add any parameter in this section belonging to your dataset's constructor.
-Leave empty (None) to use the dataset's default parameter value.
+Leave empty (None) to use the dataset's default parameter value.\
+    In this example, the dataset is a concatenation of two datasets: the `RasterBioclim` and the `PatchesDataset`, passed as a list of dictionaries.
+    - **item n°k**
+      - **callable** _(str)_: String containing the name of the class you want to call.
+Can be any class of `geolifeclef2024`, `torchgeo_datasets` or `torchgeo_sentinel2` modules.
-    - **obs_data_columns** _(dict)_: Dictionary matching the columns of your observations CSV with the necessary attributes of the dataset.
+      - **kwargs** _(dict)_: Dictionary containing the parameters you want to pass to your callable class.
     - ...

 - **task**